darvein/aws-notes/basic-aws-roadmap.md

 - What is an AWS Region and a Zone??
 - Network Interfaces: ENI, ENA, EFA
 ### Security (?)
+- What is and How to use an IAM Role in EC2?
+- SG: How different are Security Groups vs Network ACLs (nacl)?
+- Key Pairs and usage (linux, windows) (?)
+- What are AWS Shield and AWS WAF?
+- How AWS KMS works for EBS?
 ## VPC
 ## S3
 ## RDS